 Jonathan Prescott is taking his family home in caskets in cargo when a brilliant white light suddenly engulfs his plane.
 Seconds later, a terrorist missile strikes it.
 All are lost, except for Jonathan, who falls from the sky and lands in the sea.
 All Jonathan knows is that it was no ordinary light that saved him.

-The leader of an advanced alien party, named TAU, covertly controls the President.
+Meanwhile, the leader of an advanced alien party, named TAU, covertly controls the President.
 He, too, doesn’t want panic in the streets if the people learn the true identity of this light.
 For all of his brute presence, TAU says he comes in peace as does his people, the Kronogons.
 To his chagrin, he feels he has to assist others in killing Jonathan or wind up doing the job himself.

-She’s no ordinary angel either.
+Only an angel can rescue Jonathan.
+Angelina, a nun and a nurse by day, is doing penance on Earth.
+Her latest assignment is to protect Jonathan and help him find his dead family.
+There’s no guarantee she will succeed.
+She’s been failing her mission for eons now as she’s no ordinary angel either.
 Her patter can be snarky at times, and she can also fight for her charge.
 Her only weakness is that she cannot kill.
 The two grow in their relationship.
 An idealistic Jonathan hopes to prove her wrong about Humans despite his own guilt in not being with his family when they died.
-What’s at stake now is not just Jonathan’s survival, but the world’s.
-In the end, they form one Dynamic Duo as they battle to keep Jonathan alive, and in the process, perhaps, save the Human race from both the evil forces in this world and the ones out of this world.
+What’s at stake now is not just Jonathan’s survival, but the world’s as human and unearthly forces seem to conspire against all that is good in humanity.

 The Incas of Cusco, Peru knew as well as anyone the joy of executing the perfect fit and finish.